The Best Terrarium Plants for Beginners (Expert Picks)

 Terrarium Tribe is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission (at no further cost to you). 💜

-Best Plants for Terrariums
+How to Choose Plants for Terrariums

-• 1.
-Small plant size – you’re typically working with limited space, so small plants and miniature varieties are more suitable.
+1. Small plant size – You’re typically working with limited space, so small plants and miniature varieties are more suitable.

-• 2.
-Easy care requirements – any plant parent knows some plants are significantly more straightforward to look after than others.
-Being tolerant of different moisture levels and low light is very helpful in a closed terrarium.
+2. Easy care – Any plant parent knows some plants are way more straightforward to look after than others.

 So, as you’ve probably guessed, on this list, I’ll be sticking to small, unwavering tropical plants that are almost guaranteed to thrive.